Benjizhang/Hello-World/README.md

 %%  2015-2016 Peking University -- College of Engineering -- Department of Mechanics and Engineering Science -- Fulid Mechanics [R.A.]
 %%  2016-NOW  Chinese University of Hong Kong--Faculty of Engineering--Department of Mechanical and Automation Engineering [Ph.D.
 Stu.]

-%%  My interesting focus on the robotics control and design.
+%%  My interesting focuses on the robotics control and design.
+%%  If you have any questions, please feel free to contact me.
+Thank you!
+%%  Here is my email: zzq0551@foxmail.com